Prescribed Burning in Progress

-Between May 1-12, 2017 more than 35 prescribed fire professionals from around the country and representing more than a dozen organizations will gather in Central Oregon for twelve days of applied, on-the-ground training on prescribed fire use.
-Sponsored by the Deschutes Fire Learning Network in partnership with the Deschutes and Ochoco National Forests, this TREX training will focus on the ecological and social dimensions of using fire to make our forests healthier, keep our communities safer, and improve habitat for our native plants and animals that depend on fire.
+Between May 1-12, 2017 more than 35 prescribed fire professionals from around the country and representing more than a dozen organizations gathered in Central Oregon for twelve days of applied, on-the-ground training on prescribed fire use.
+Sponsored by the Deschutes Fire Learning Network in partnership with the Deschutes and Ochoco National Forests, the TREX training focused on the ecological and social dimensions of using fire to make our forests healthier, keep our communities safer, and improve habitat for our native plants and animals that depend on fire.
 Since 2008 more than 44 TREX events in ten states have contributed to more nearly 80,000 acres burned and 1,538 fire professionals acquiring new knowledge and skills.

-We are fortunate to have these professionals coming to Central Oregon to advance their knowledge and skills in prescribed fire use, which they will then take home to help their own communities and the natural areas that they love.
-Once again Central Oregon is proving to be an innovator and leader as we work together to steward our forests for current and future generations.
+We were fortunate to have these professionals visit Central Oregon to advance their knowledge and skills in prescribed fire use, which they then took home to help their own communities and the natural areas that they love.
+Once again Central Oregonhas proven to be an innovator and leader as we work together to steward our forests for current and future generations.